lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 ```

 Either you add this globally or int the settings of a specific type of file, see above.

+## Automation

+It is also possible to add git hooks which would run the linter and prettier before you are able to commit.
+This is not supported as of now.
+It is still under review how we want to do this, either with a bash script which is ran as a git commit hook or with a dedicated plugin which is added to the repo.
+Once this is finalised, more info will be added here.

 ## Extra